Skip to content

 Kingdom of Spain

-Short-Toed Snake Eagle Circaetus gallicus ©J M Garg Website
+Short-Toed Snake Eagle Circaetus gallicus ©Hari K Patibanda, CC BY 2.0 via Wikimedia Commons Website

 Birding Spain

 The impressive abundance of birds that can be found in Spain is due both to its geographical location (it is a natural route between the European Continent and Africa) and its varied landscapes and climates.
-Over 456 different species of birds are quoted – 285 breeding – some of them having here their last European strongholds.
-This is the case with Purple Gallinule (3,500 pairs); White-headed Duck (1,164 individuals) and Marbled Teal (250 pairs); and they are on the increase in most of the Iberian wetlands.
-Other species, like raptors, are also recovering: Lammergeier (+80 cc.); Griffon Vulture (16,590 cc.); Golden Eagle (+1,200 cc.).
+Over 600 different species of birds have been recorded if one includes the Canary Islands.
+Then mainland has seen over 500 – almost 300 regularly breed – some of them having their last European strongholds here.
+This is the case with Purple Gallinule; White-headed Duck and Marbled Teal and they are on the increase in most of the Iberian wetlands.
+Other species, like raptors, are also recovering: Lammergeier; Griffon Vulture and Golden Eagle for example.

 Top Sites